rob2d/portfolio_2018/ROADMAP.md

 ## [ Roadmap All the Things ™ ] ##
 ------------------------------

-## MediaReel

-- cache instances of YouTube player while parent still mounted so that there's no need to reload iframe
+Since this is just a one-man free-for-all on my free time here, just listing things that are less-than-ideal which I plan to get around to in the near future term.

-## Technologies
+## About

-- allow filtering of techs in Projects view (not high priority)
+- complete new layout + re-add 3D skills and overview component to layout.

 ## Project Details
 - Use vertical space a bit better in the layout on wide screens.

-- When a project card fades into a title, it should retain a banner that is faded from white (should make `ProjectDescription` view a lot less depressing for people who aren't me 🙃)
+- cache instances of YouTube player while parent still mounted so that there's no need to reload iframe
+- fix some issues with YouTube player responsiveness on some mobile devices.

-## Refactors
+## Misc Refactors

-- inline SVGs from mdi library -- decreased page size + responsiveness
+- inline SVG components from mdi library -- decreased page size + responsiveness.
+- remove Redux `connect` HOC and fade transitions in favor of hooks for speed + consistency.

+## Nice-to-haves

+- allow filtering of techs in Projects view.
+- Add a React hook for routing + classNames to create nice section scroll left/right transitions.